Murchison Falls National Park Map

 Kaniyo Pabidi Forest

-Kaniyo Pabidi Forest is found in the south of Murchison Falls National Game Park.
+The Kaniyo Pabidi Forest is located south of the Murchison Falls National Game Park.
 It covers an area of approximately 28 square kilometers within the middle of Murchison Falls Kichumbanyobo gate.

 Budongo Forest Reserve